akrck02/Github-backup-script/readme.md

 ## ¿How to use it?

-`Download the script` and Place it in a `directory of your choice` and create the following directory:
+`Download the script` and place it in a `directory of your choice` and create the following directory:

     /path/to/script
     ├── github-backup-script